GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 ## Training Results

-The DQN agent was trained in the banana navigation environment using five different variants of the algorithm, all with the hyperparemeters described above.
+The DQN agent was trained in the banana navigation environment using five different variants of the algorithm, all with the hyperparameters described above.
 The number of episodes required to solve the environment (a mean score of 13 for 100 consecutive episodes), along with the weights file for the trained network, is shown in the table below.

 | DQN Algorithm                        | Episodes to Solve  | Weights File                   |